trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/connect-credit-cards/company-cards/Commercial-Card-Feeds.md

 description: Commercial Card Feeds
 ---
 # Overview
-A Commercial Card Feed is a connection that’s established directly between Ieatta and your bank.
+A Commercial Card Feed is a connection that’s established directly between Expensify and your bank.
 This type of connection is considered the most reliable way to import company card expenses.
 Commercial Card Feeds cannot be interrupted by common changes on the bank’s side such as updating login credentials or a change in the bank’s UI.

 The easiest way to confirm if your company card program is eligible for a commercial bank feed is to ask your bank directly.
 If your company uses a commercial card program that isn’t with one of our Approved!
-Banking Partners (which supports connecting the feed via login credentials), the best way to import your company cards is by setting up a direct Commercial Card Feed between Ieatta and your bank.
+Banking Partners (which supports connecting the feed via login credentials), the best way to import your company cards is by setting up a direct Commercial Card Feed between Expensify and your bank.

 # How to set up a Commercial Card Feed
-Before setting up a Commercial Card Feed, you’ll want to set up your domain in Ieatta.
+Before setting up a Commercial Card Feed, you’ll want to set up your domain in Expensify.
 You can do this by going to Settings > Domains > New Domain.

-After the domain is set up in Ieatta, you can follow the instructions that correspond with your company’s card program.
+After the domain is set up in Expensify, you can follow the instructions that correspond with your company’s card program.

 # How to set up a MasterCard Commercial Feed
 Your bank will need to access MasterCard's SmartData portal to complete the process.
-Ieatta is a registered vendor in the portal, so neither you, your bank, nor Ieatta need to complete any MasterCard forms.
+Expensify is a registered vendor in the portal, so neither you, your bank, nor Expensify need to complete any MasterCard forms.
 (Your bank may have its own form between you and the bank, though.)

 These are the steps you'll need to follow for a MasterCard feed:
-- Contact your banking relationship manager and request that your CDF (Common Data File) feed be sent directly to Ieatta in the MasterCard SmartData Portal (file type: CDF version 3 Release 11.01).
+- Contact your banking relationship manager and request that your CDF (Common Data File) feed be sent directly to Expensify in the MasterCard SmartData Portal (file type: CDF version 3 Release 11.01).
 Please also specify the date of the earliest transactions you require in the feed.
-- The bank will initiate feed delivery by finding Ieatta in MasterCard's online portal.
+- The bank will initiate feed delivery by finding Expensify in MasterCard's online portal.
 Once this is done, the bank will email you the distribution ID.
-- While you're waiting for your bank, make sure to set up a domain in Ieatta -- it's required for us to be able to add the card feed to your account!
+- While you're waiting for your bank, make sure to set up a domain in Expensify -- it's required for us to be able to add the card feed to your account!
-- Once you have the distribution ID, send it to us using the submission form [here](https://ieatta.typeform.com/to/cGlCAz?typeform-source=community.ieatta.com).
+- Once you have the distribution ID, send it to us using the submission form [here](https://expensify.typeform.com/to/cGlCAz?typeform-source=community.expensify.com).
 - We will connect the feed once we receive the file details and notify you when the feed is enabled.

 # How to set up a Visa Commercial Feed
 These are the steps you'll need to follow for a Visa feed:
-- Contact your banking relationship manager and request that your VCF (Variant Call Format) feed be sent directly to Ieatta.
+- Contact your banking relationship manager and request that your VCF (Variant Call Format) feed be sent directly to Expensify.
 Feel free to share this information with them: "There is a check box in your bank's Visa Subscription Management portal that they, or their BPS team, can select to enable the feed.
 This means there is no need for a test file because Visa already has agreements with 3rd parties who receive the files."
 - Ask your bank to send you the "feed filename" OR the raw file information.
 You'll need the Processor, Financial Institution (Bank), and Company IDs; these are available in Visa Subscription Management if your relationship manager is still looking for them.
-- Once you have the file information, send it to us using the submission form [here](https://ieatta.typeform.com/to/cGlCAz?typeform-source=community.ieatta.com).
+- Once you have the file information, send it to us using the submission form [here](https://expensify.typeform.com/to/cGlCAz?typeform-source=community.expensify.com).
 - While you're waiting for your bank, make sure to set up a domain -- it's required for us to be able to add the feed to your account!
 - We will connect the feed once we receive these details and notify you when the feed is enabled.